JHU-CLSP/civil-unrest-case-study/README.md

 ## Data

 ### Global Civil Unrest on Twitter
 The case studies and civil unrest models were trained on a new dataset introduced in the paper, **Global Civil Unrest on Twitter (G-CUT)**.
-The dataset will be hosted by the date of the workshop (November 2021).
+The dataset is available for download [here](https://zenodo.org/record/5816218).

 As per Twitter TOS, we do not supply the full tweet.
 We include:
 * Tweet ID